giljr/blog/README.md

 ###	Quick Start
 To get this project up and running locally on your computer:

-Set up the Python development environment.
-We recommend using a Python virtual environment.
+Set up the RoR development environment.
+We recommend using a RoR  VScode.
-Assuming you have Python setup, run the following commands (if you're on Windows you may use py or py -3 instead of python to start Python):
+Assuming you have Ruby setup, run the following commands:

 ### Check list:
 [Would you like some help?](https://youtu.be/tr_2k87AdYQ)